tonhydra-miner/Miner/README.md

 📘 Hydra Miner
-Hydra Miner is a high-performance, multi-threaded cryptocurrency mining tool designed for advanced users.
+ is a high-performance, multi-threaded cryptocurrency mining tool designed for advanced users.
 Built with stability, configurability, and stealth in mind, Hydra is ideal for mining on both personal rigs and distributed environments.

 🚀 Features
 ⚡ Multi-threaded mining engine